vuejs/v2.vuejs.org/src/v2/api/index.md

 - **Usage:**

-  Compiles a template string into a render function. **Only available in the standalone build.**
+  Compiles a template string into a render function. **Only available in the full build.**

   ``` js
   var res = Vue.compile('<div><span>{{ msg }}</span></div>')